PalisadoesFoundation/talawa/README.md

 # Installation for Developers

+You can test talawa in your own development environment.
+This section shows you how.

 ## Prerequisites

 You'll need to setup the IDE and mobile device emulator on your local system, and have access to a system running the Talawa API which the mobile needs to access to operate properly.